aineko-m/iveeCore/README.md

 $reactionProcessData = Type::getByName('Unrefined Hyperflurite Reaction')->react(24 * 30, true, true);
 echo PHP_EOL .
 'Reaction Profit: ' . $reactionProcessData->getProfit() .
 PHP_EOL;
 ```
 The above are just basic examples of the possibilities you have with iveeCore.
 Reading the PHPDoc in the classes is suggested.
-Of particular importance to users of the library are Type and its child classes, ProcessData and its child classes and IndustryModifier.
+Of particular importance to users of the engine are Type and its child classes, ProcessData and its child classes and IndustryModifier.

 ## Notes
 Although I tried to make iveeCore as configurable as possible, there are still a number of underlying assumptions made and caveats: